karayabin/universe-snapshot/universe/Ling/Light_UploadGems/doc/pages/conception-notes.md

 - **applyNameTransform** to update the name via some of our methods (such as randomization).
 - **applyNameValidation** to validate the name against some validation rules defined in the **name_validation** section of the gem (see the name_validation section below).
+- **applyChunkValidation** to validate the current chunk against the validation rules defined in the gem (see the chunk validation section below).
 - **applyValidation** to validate the file against the validation rules defined in the gem (see the validation section below).
 - **applyCopies** to create copies of the uploaded file.
 - **getCustomConfig** to access the custom **config** section of the gem file.